Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 driver.get(url)

-Compare Proxy Configuration Methods
+Compare Proxy Methods

 | Method | Authentication | Setup Complexity | Performance | Best For |